-In NSW, as at 30 June 2011, there are 152 general purpose councils, as well as the Lord Howe Island Board, and the Village Committees of Silverton and Tibooburra, that are entitled to receive the grants.
+In NSW, as at 30 June 2012, there are 152 general purpose councils, as well as the Lord Howe Island Board, and the Village Committees of Silverton and Tibooburra, that each receive the grants.

 How much money is involved and how is it distributed?